 However, if your entire Twitter timeline is just complaining and spreading negativity about anything and everything about the world, maybe you should take a step back and think about what you’re promoting about yourself.

-If it’s all negative, it ain’t pretty.
+If it’s all negative, it ain’t pretty, friend.

 Go back, delete those Tweets, and start sharing more positive stuff like dog memes and more important and intellectual conversations.